AI and ADHD; a Default Mode Network Amplifier.

 The Rubber Band

-For those of us with ADHD, it's hard to switch.
+For those of us with ADHD or Autism or Both, it's hard to switch.
 Our brains actively resist using EFs.
 Some would even describe it as painful to focus, plan, and organize.
 Switching is hard and staying in our EFs is also challenging.
 It's like we have a super-strength rubber band connected to our switch — and when we're in EF mode, that rubber band is always pulling us back to DMN.
-This is what researchers call the "default-mode interference hypothesis": inattentiveness in ADHD may be caused by insufficient suppression of the DMN during goal-oriented tasks.
+This is what researchers call the "default-mode interference hypothesis": inattentiveness in ADHD may result from insufficient suppression of the DMN during goal-oriented tasks.

 The relationship between ADHD, mind-wandering, and creativity is still being studied, but the connection between DMN activity and creative ideation is well-established in the broader neuroscience literature.
 So the same wiring that makes execution painful is the wiring that makes us exceptional idea generators.
 That's the deal.
 We don't get to pick one without the other.

-So Where Does AI Come Into This?
+So, Where Does AI Come Into This?

 Conversations — which ADHD people tend to thrive in — can be a distraction.
 They can also be an extension of our DMN.
-By nature we have many questions.
+By nature, we have many questions.
 We enjoy connecting our ideas to other people's ideas and expanding on them.
 This is where we light up.
 This is where we feel alive.
 And now we have a conversation partner that never gets tired, never changes the subject, and will go as deep as we want on anything we ask.

-Recently I noticed a lull in my mood and my ability to execute anything I wanted to do.
+Recently, I noticed a lull in my mood and my ability to execute anything I wanted to do.
 I wasn't able to pin it down.
 Coaching myself, I kept asking: What is the new thing?
 Why am I more challenged than normal?

 Is this my age?
-Suddenly I had an AHA.
+Suddenly, I had an AHA.
 I have been asking AI questions — and then losing hours discussing these ideas in depth.
 I have created some great material that has yet to be used or published.
 I am not accomplishing daily goals.

 What's happening here?
 AI is acting as a DMN amplifier.
 Here’s what I think is happening — and I want to be transparent about what is research-backed and what is my own hypothesis formed in my DMN.